amutava/bookings/README.md

 # Bookings
-### Introduction to building a fully functional applications using REACT.
+### Introduction to building a fully functional application using REACT.
 * Introduction
 * Environment setup
 - Our development environment should be able to handle: